tegacodes/asunder-research/netCDF.md

 CHANGE THE COLOR:
 In QGIS, double click on layer.
 In Symbology > Render tyoe > Singleband pseudocolor.
 Choose color ramp.
 Can save color ramp out as a text file to use in a script.
 Choose the disk and save out as temp-color.txt.
-*there is an annoying bug where you have to comment out the second line of this file before using it in GDAL*
+*there is an annoying bug where you have to comment out the second line of this file before using it in GDAL* *To change the color of the spots where there is no data, change the last color.
+It fills everything with the color at the end.*

 Using GDAL to automatically generate the tif with the color ramp:
 ```